Christopher Martin (Mayflower passenger): Death of Christopher Martin and family

 Martin's step-son Solomon Prowe died on December 24, 1620, just as the exploration of Plymouth Harbor had commenced.

-By early January, 1621 Christopher Martin had become quite ill and on January 6 (or 7) Governor John Carver returned to the Mayflower from a trip ashore to discuss accounts and business with Martin.
+By early January 1621, Christopher Martin had become quite ill and on January 6 (or 7) Governor John Carver returned to the Mayflower from a trip ashore to discuss accounts and business with Martin.
 Christopher Martin is believed to have died the following day, January 8, 1621.
 Mary Martin died a few days later on January 11.
 Both were categorized as dying in the "general sickness."
 Their servant John Langmore also died that winter.

 Bradford wrote that "Mr. Martin, he and all his, dyed in the first infection; not long after the arivall."
 The death of Christopher Martin removed what might have been a source of future trouble in the life of Plymouth colony.

 Christopher Martin was buried in the Coles Hill Burial Ground, Plymouth.
 The burial place of his wife Mary was also Coles Hill Burial Ground.
 The family is memorialized on the Pilgrim Memorial Tomb, Coles Hill, Plymouth.
 The three entries for them on the Tomb are "Christopher Martin and his wife", "Solomon Prower" and their servant John Langemore/Langerman named as "John Langmore".
 Solomon Prower and John Langerman most likely were also buried on Coles Hill, as were all on the Mayflower who died the first winter after the ship moved from its Cape Cod anchorage.

-In 1920, at the three-hundredth anniversary of the Mayflower sailing, a plaque was unveiled in the United Reformed Church in Billericay, Essex, England, to commemorate the Martin family, Mayflower emigrants from that town.
+In 1920, at the 300th anniversary of the Mayflower sailing, a plaque was unveiled in the United Reformed Church in Billericay, Essex, England, to commemorate the Martin family, Mayflower emigrants from that town.
 The plaque names Christopher Martin, Marie Martin, Solomon Prower and John Langerman.